pydantic/pydantic/docs/concepts/unions.md

 Because of the surprising side effects of `union_mode='left_to_right'`, in Pydantic >=2 the default mode for `Union` validation is `union_mode='smart'`.

 In this mode, pydantic scores a match of a union member into one of the following three groups (from highest score to lowest score):

 - An exact type match
 - Validation would have succeeded in [`strict` mode](../concepts/strict_mode.md)
-- Any other match
+- Validation would have succeeded in lax mode

 The union match which produced the highest score will be selected as the best match.

 In this mode, the following steps are taken to try to select the best match for the input:

 1. Union members are attempted left to right, with any successful matches scored into one of the three categories described above.
   - If validation succeeds with an exact type match, that member is returned immediately and following members will not be attempted.
 2. If validation succeeded on at least one member as a "strict" match, the leftmost of those "strict" matches is returned.
-3. If validation succeeded on at least one member, the leftmost match is returned.
+3. If validation succeeded on at least one member in "lax" mode, the leftmost match is returned.
-4. Validation failed on all the members, so return all the errors.
+4. Validation failed on all the members, return all the errors.

 ```py
 from typing import Union